irfankhan552/snort-ids-multi-pattern-matching/README.md

 ### My code

-Most of my new data structure and algorithm code is is sfutil/mbom.*
+Most of my new/important data structure and algorithm code is is sfutil/mbom.*

 ### Notes from sftul/mbom2.c

-*Multi-Pattern Search Engine*
+**Multi-Pattern Search Engine**

-MultiBOM - or Multi Backwards Oracle Matching
+*MultiBOM - or Multi Backwards Oracle Matching*

 Version 2.0